 Biden’s Open Borders Policy

 Joe Biden’s disastrous open borders policy threatens all of us, letting deadly synthetic and often contaminated opioids pour into America, ending up in Michigan.

 Too many Americans have already died, including here in the Tri-Cities.

 Gang members and terrorists cross our open borders too, some also ending up in Michigan.

 Plus, illegal immigration threatens American jobs and wages and burdens local law enforcement, schools, and welfare budgets, leaving U.S. taxpayers to foot the bill.
 As state Senator, Annette Glenn will vote to protect Michigan families!

 Forty years ago, Annette Glenn (left) was a state champion in the mile relay.
 Now she’s running to be our champion in the state Senate…

 …where she’ll continue to champion fairness for female athletes, protecting young women and girls from being forced to compete against males in interscholastic sports.

-As vice-chair of the House Appropriations Subcommittee on School Aid, Rep. Glenn spoke on the House floor, urging lawmakers to support language in the state K-12 budget prohibiting Michigan public schools from letting boys compete in girls sports.
+As vice-chair of the House Appropriations Subcommittee on School Aid, Rep. Glenn led the House floor debate urging lawmakers to support language in the state K-12 budget prohibiting Michigan public schools from letting boys compete in girls sports.